stan-schlegel/whu-ma-case/README.md

 **Role:** Valuation Lead (DCF, Trading Comparables, Transaction Comparables)
 **Project Type:** Sell-Side M&A Case | Valuation | Equity Story | Investment Banking

 This repository contains the full valuation workstream and deliverables developed for the **WHU M&A Case Competition 2025**, where our team achieved **1st place**.
 All analysis is based solely on **case materials provided during the competition** or **publicly available information**.
 No confidential or proprietary data is used.

+GitHub does **not** display Excel files in the browser.
+To view the full model:

+> Click in the above menu box on the desired Excel file → **Download**

 ---